thunderbotio/thunderbot.io/_posts/2017-01-11-telegram-service-configuration - Copy.md

 Read more about telegram at - [https://core.telegram.org/bots](https://core.telegram.org/bots)

-#Setup Necrobot work with telegram
+#Setup Thunderbot work with telegram

 Pretty simple because there only few paramter you need to setup, please look for config below in config.json